-We recommend school counselors and guidance counselors because they understand how trauma can affect children and families.
+School counselors and guidance counselors understand how trauma can affect children and families.
 They are trained to work with students and families who have gone through trauma.
-They will work with families and children to create plans of support for school, home, and temporary residency.
-School counselors can also provide your family with resources that can help you.
+They will work with families and children to create plans of support for school and home.
+School counselors can also help your family find resources by the school or your house that can help.